DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

 A reimport will automatically select the latest test inside the provided engagement that satisifes the provided `scan_type` and (optionally) provided `test_title`.

-If no existing test is found, the reimport endpoint will use the import function to import the provided report into a new test.
-This means a (CI/CD) script using the API doesn't need to know if a test already exist, or if it is a first time upload for this product / engagement.
+If no existing Test is found, the reimport endpoint will use the import function to import the provided report into a new Test.
+This means a (CI/CD) script using the API doesn't need to know if a Test already exists, or if it is a first time upload for this Product / Engagement.

 A classic way of reimporting a scan is by specifying the ID of the test instead: